 Old Penn Station operated as public space that belonged to the city at large.
-Ingrained in a visit to the museum (with an admission fee), the public library (with set hours and borrowing rules), or the church (with a dress code and participation rituals) is the management's expectations of how one is supposed to behave.
-The rules of these rarified spaces effectively narrow the social class and types of people who visit museums, libraries, and churches.
-In contrast, the big city train station has fewer expectations of users.
-It is open at all times and to all audiences and social classes with effectively no restrictions.
-Like the restriction-free spaces of Times Square and the public park, the monumental rooms of old Penn Station seemed to belong to everyone.
-It was one of those unique spaces created entirely through private initiative, but where anyone could assemble in the shared experience of urban life.
-15
+Ingrained in a visit to the museum (with a required admission fee), the public library (with set hours and borrowing rules), or the church (which demands a certain dress code and level of reverence) is the management's expectations of how one is supposed to behave.
+The rules of these rarified spaces effectively narrow the social class and types of people who visit museums, libraries, and churches.14 The big city train station has, in contrast, fewer expectations of users; it is open at all times and to all audiences and social classes with effectively no restrictions.
+Like the restriction-free spaces of Times Square and the public park, the monumental rooms of old Penn Station seemed to belong to everyone - one of those public and communal spaces created entirely through private initiative where anyone may assemble in the shared experience of urban life.15